 Goals are set on the following:

-- Professional or technical services contracts $100,000 and over
+- Professional or technical services contracts over $100,000

 Goals are not set on the following:

 - Goods or commodities and supplies contracts under $50,000